Table of Contents

 Trust concerns:

-• The more abstracted a package/tool the more it becomes a black box
+- The more abstracted a package/tool the more the tool becomes a black box to the steps and decisions made by the tool

-• Web app chat UIs do not give transparency or visibility compared to direct reading of the underlying documents
+- Web app chat UIs do not give enough transparency or visibility of underlying documentation or steps or decisions in the process

 Familiar formats: